Common Questions and Issues

 Alternatives to MVAs with Strings

-Given Sphinx doesn’t support multi-value attributes, what are alternative ways to achieve similar functionality?
+Given Sphinx doesn’t support multi-value string attributes, what are alternative ways to achieve similar functionality?

 The easiest approach is when the string values are coming from an association.
 In this case, use the foreign key ids instead, and translate string values to the underlying id when you’re filtering your searches.